What Is Volume Shadow Copy and How to Use It Correctly [Full Guide] - Qiling

 Here are the steps to use this wonderful program.

 Step 1.
-Launch Qiling Disk Master and choose "Backup and recovery" tab page.
+Launch Qiling Disk Master and select the "Backup and recovery" tab page.

 create system backup step1